Instance Space Analysis for the Car Sequencing Problem: Experimental Results

 \subsection{Algorithm Selection}

-We aim to select the best algorithm for solving a given instance based on machine learning.
-To do so, we perform four comparisons between the algorithms: 1) MIP vs Lazy, 2) Adaptive-LNS vs LCM-LNS, 3) Adaptive-LNS vs 10-LNS, and 4) MIP vs Adaptive-LNS.
+We build our algorithm selection model based on machine learning using the full set of fourteen features (Section~\ref{features}) to select the best algorithm for solving a given instance.
+We perform four comparisons between the algorithms: 1) MIP vs Lazy, 2) Adp-LNS vs LCM-LNS, 3) Adp-LNS vs 10-LNS, and 4) MIP vs Adp-LNS.
 For each pair of algorithms (denoted as A and B), we divide the instances into three classes: 1) algorithm A performs better; 2) algorithm B performs better; or 3) algorithms A and B perform equally well if the difference between the optimality gaps generated are less than 0.005.
-This then becomes the standard three-class classification problem, and any classification algorithm can be used for this task.
-We have tested Support Vector Machine (SVM) with a RBF kernel, K Nearest Neighbour (KNN) and Decision Tree (DT) models.
-The average ten-fold cross-validation accuracy over 100 runs is reported in Table \ref{table: selection accuracy}.
-The results show that the machine learning models achieve a reasonable accuracy for the algorithm selection problems, comparing to ZeroR that simply predicts the majority class.
-The SVM generally achieves the best accuracy comparing to KNN and DT.
-We have tested multiple values for the regularization parameter $C$ of SVM, number of neighbors $k$ of KNN, and maximum tree depth $d$ of DT, with results reported in Tables \ref{Table: SVM classification accuracy C}, \ref{table: parameter k} and \ref{table: parameter d}, respectively.
-The best parameter values identified, i.e., $C=10^3$, $k=3$, and $d=2$ are used as the default parameter setting.
+It then becomes the standard three-class classification problem, and any classification algorithm can be used for this task.
+We have tested support vector machine (SVM) with a radial basis function kernel, k nearest neighbour (KNN), decision tree (DT) and logistic regression (LR) models.
+We have tuned the regularization parameter ($C$) of SVM and LR, number of neighbors ($k$) of KNN, and maximum tree depth ($d$) of DT, with the ten-fold cross-validation accuracy reported in Table~\ref{Table: parameter tunning}.
+The best parameter values identified are $C=1000$ for SVM, $k=3$ for KNN, $d=2$ for DT and $C=10$ for LR.
+The other parameter settings are consistent with the default of the scikit-learn library.

+The average ten-fold cross-validation accuracy of algorithm selection over 100 runs using each machine learning model is reported in Table \ref{table: selection accuracy}.
+The results show that the machine learning models achieve a reasonably good accuracy for the algorithm selection tasks, comparing to the ZeroR method that simply predicts the majority class.
+KNN is clearly outperformed by the other three machine learning models.